Vipxpert/WayText/README.md

 + Exit: Exit/Close the app

 The blue links at the bottom left:
-+ I can't be clearer with the hints being shown when you hover over them
++ I can't be clearer with the hints being shown when you hover the mouse over them

 Use AppConfig.json to change settings:
 - Basic: